-The Antitrust class requires preparation of four to six short memos spaced throughout the quarter.
+The Antitrust class requires preparation of six short memos spaced throughout the quarter.
 Each memo is graded and reviewed before the next memo is due.
 The memos are based solely upon course materials and do not call for any outside research.
-There may be a one hour final exam at the end of the quarter based upon questions announced in advance, depending on the size of the class.
+There is not final exam for this class.

-5. Advocacy Teams
+5. Advocacy Teams (2 quarter hours)